coverclock/com-diag-diminuto/README.md

 ### Endpoints

-I have had unittest-ipc-endpoint fail because I had misconfigured the DNS resolver on the test system to search "diag.com", and my web server configured to respond go "http.diag.com" in addition to "www.diag.com".
+I have had unittest-ipc-endpoint fail because I had misconfigured the DNS resolver on an Uubutu-based test system to search "diag.com", and my web server configured to respond go "http.diag.com" in addition to "www.diag.com".
 This caused diminuto_ipc_endpoint() to resolve "http" (without the colon) to the IP address of my web server instead of the HTTP port number (80), because it searched for "http.diag.com" instead of "http".

 It is true that the use of a service name without the leading colon can be ambiguous, but this is intentional on my part in the sense